Browse Categories

 Use this Power Supply to recharge your GeoExplorer 6000, Pro 6, and Geo 7 series handheld battery pack.

-We pride ourselves on providing our customers with the highest quality parts and accessories with friendly services.
+We pride ourselves on providing our customers with the highest quality parts and accessories, with friendly service.
 To get the most out of your Trimble Li-ion battery, you need to know some important things.

-Battery Tips: Should You Fully Discharge Trimble Li-ion Batteries?
+Battery Tips: Should You Fully Discharge Trimble Lithium-Ion Batteries?

 A partial discharge is better for the battery's health and capacity than allowing a complete discharge.
 However, GNSS receivers can store data in internal RAM and continue working for several hours after the battery power has drained to zero volts.